 #4 Experiment and choose a format that best suits the context.
 Reinforce your messages with multimedia files, such as videos, animations, or pictures.
 Use Emojis to better express yourself and sound more empathetic.
 Using GIFs is also appropriate in WhatsApp Business Messaging.

 Always, adopt the best practices for WhatsApp Business Messaging.

 Over to you

 Remember, it’s important to play this right as this internet-fueled software could inflict on your brand if you go wrong with your customer communication strategy.
 The key is to experiment and not blindly follow a random pattern just because you’ve seen it work well for another brand

 Providing simple and clear instructions, and most importantly, delivering speedy customer service is often overlooked.
 If you haven’t baked automation into your customer support strategies yet, we strongly suggest you do that.
-Given that WhatsApp is a channel to communicate with relatively young adults, say people aged between 18 – 45, adding automation to your customer support also enables them to self-serve.
+Given that the WhatsApp chatbot for customer service is a channel to communicate with relatively young adults.
+For people aged between 18 – 45, adding automation to your customer support also enables them to self-serve.
 And take it from us, this cohort of customers would absolutely love it.